MoonlightCapital/MoonlightBot-docs/moderation-commands/clean.md

 # clean

 This command deletes a large amount of messages from a channel.
 Determine which messages are deleted using criteria.
 Criteria are options that distinguish messages such as those that contain a specific phrase.
+Using multiple criteria will narrow the selection to only messages that fit all of them.
 Up to 100 messages can be deleted in a single execution of the command, and only those sent within the last 14 days.

 ## Required permissions